 Kia reveals new Tasman pick-up

-Kia has pulled the covers off its all-new Tasman pick-up, which it is marketing as a direct rival to the Ford Ranger and Toyota Hilux
+Kia has pulled the covers off its all-new Kia Tasman pick-up, which it is marketing as a direct rival to the Ford Ranger and Toyota Hilux

-The chunky double cab is Kia’s first pick-up, and is expected to sell strongly in Australia, Thailand and South Africa.
+The chunky double cab is Kia’s first pick-up and is expected to sell strongly in Australia, Thailand and South Africa.

-But initially, the Tasman won’t be sold in the UK, where Kia is very much focused on growing its electric model range.
+But initially, the Kia Tasman won’t be sold in the UK, where Kia is very much focused on growing its electric model range.

-That’s because there are only two engine options from launch – a 2.5-litre turbocharged petrol with 277bhp and a 2.2-litre diesel with 207bhp.
-The diesel model has a heavy-duty 3,500kg towing rating.
+The diesel model has a heavy-duty 3500kg towing rating.
 Both engines are married with an eight-speed automatic transmission, with a six-speed manual option.
 Two and four-wheel drive models will be produced.

-The truck has an impressive payload of 1,195kg, and a bed that’s 1,512mm long and 1,572mm wide, making it the ideal rival to the Ford Ranger in both size and capability.
+The truck has an impressive payload of 1195kg and a bed that’s 1512mm long and 1572mm wide, making it the ideal rival to the Ford Ranger in both size and capability.

-Kia has said it won’t bring the Tasman over to the UK immediately despite being launched as a right-hand drive model in Australia and South Africa, but remains tight-lipped about whether it may come here in the future, or if an electric version is on the horizon.
+Kia has said it won’t bring the Kia Tasman over to the UK immediately despite being launched as a right-hand drive model in Australia and South Africa, but remains tight-lipped about whether it may come here in the future, or if an electric version is on the horizon.

 Ask HJ